Using Jupyter via OnDemand¶

 module will fail.

-We will need to create a new conda environment containing our desired packages.
+We will need to create a new Conda environment containing our desired packages.

 Installing the emoji